 Lunch Outside of the French Quarter

-For lunch, dine at one of the famous restaurants outside of the French Quarter.
-Top picks (which are conveniently located between City Park and the French Quarter) are Katie’s and Willie Mae’s Scotch House.
-Alternatively, board an old steamboat for a sightseeing cruise and lunch on board.
+Our top picks for a midday meal are located between City Park and the French Quarter.
+Alternatively, board an old steamboat for a sightseeing cruise and have lunch on board!

 Katie’s

-Katie’s, which was featured on the TV show Diners, Drive-ins and Dives, is a family-owned spot that specializes in oysters and seafood.
+Katie’s, which was featured on Diners, Drive-ins and Dives, is still a local favorite that specializes in oysters and seafood.
 Definitely try the savory crawfish beignet!

 Willie Mae’s Scotch House